Mohammed007-ui/EXP02--Design-Implementation-of-Full-Custom-2-1-MUX-using-Cadence-EDA-Tools/README.md

-# EXP02--Design-Implementation-of-Full-Custom-2-1-MUX-using-Cadence-EDA-Tools
+# Design-Implementation-of-Full-Custom-2-1-MUX-using-Cadence-EDA-Tools

-Experiment -2
-Aim:
+## AIM:

 To design and implement a 2:1 multiplexer (MUX) circuit using Cadence EDA tools, analyse its functionality and performance, and understand the principles of digital logic design, including schematic creation, layout design, and simulation.

-Tools Required:
+## TOOLS REQUIRED:
 •	Personal Computer
 •	Cadence Virtuoso Software

 S C H E M A T I C S I M U L A T I O N

-PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION Commands to get into Cadence
+PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION

+Commands to get into Cadence

 1. Right Click and open the terminal window
 2. Type the following commands as follows and press enter.
 •	csh
 •	source /cadence/install/cshrc
 •	virtuoso

 Procedure for Schematic simulation using Cadence

 1. Now two windows must open i)virtuoso/command interpreter window ii)”Whats New…”
 2. Close the 2nd window